 Follow Daniel on Instagram!

-Color, Form and Texture have been a mantra for Patrick, which shows strongly in the landscapes he creates.
-Patrick enjoys the use of colors together with strong architectural forms of plants to compliment and enhance the plantings he designs with.
+Color, form and texture have been a mantra for Patrick, which shows strongly in the landscapes he creates.
+Patrick enjoys the use of colors together with strong architectural forms of plants to complement and enhance the plantings he designs with.

-Patrick's landscapes and gardens are in numerous residences and businesses throughout San Francisco and the Bay Area, including Google, Square, Facebook, Evernote, Stripe and Drop Box.
-He has gardens installed for two of the Historical Fire Houses that are now resident dwellings.
-Also three of the Passive House California homes.
-He is often a guest speaker for many of the Bay Area Garden Clubs and has created Educational Gardens for local Elementary Schools and the First Five Programs.
+Patrick's landscapes and gardens are in numerous residences and businesses throughout San Francisco and the Bay Area, including Google, Square, Facebook, Evernote, Stripe, and Dropbox.
+He has installed gardens for two of the historical fire houses that are now resident dwellings, and three of the Passive House California homes.
+He is often a guest speaker for many of the Bay Area Garden Clubs and has created educational gardens for local elementary schools and the First Five programs.
 His gardens have been featured in Sunset, Garden Design, and Los Angeles Magazine.